knluy/MoonShine/CTF/Cyborg/README.md

 First flag: Done

-Further enumeration for privilege escalation using sudo -l gives us a file that can run as root:
+Further enumeration for privilege escalation using sudo -l (see [Privilege Escalation Tools](../../TOOLS/Privilege%20Escalation%20Tools.md)gives us a file that can run as root:

 ![](../../img/Pasted%20image%2020220824093018.png)